Become an insightful practitioner and find ‘the good life’ with us.

 Our curriculum is designed to help you find ‘the good life’ and so, in turn, help your future clients to do the same.
 We therefore don’t just focus on counselling skills but also on virtues such as hope, courage, and compassion.
 We want you to engage the human condition in all its messiness and beauty.

 We also want to meet the challenges of the mid-21st century.
-You will also learn about Artificial Intelligence in mental health and basic business skills amongst other interesting topics.
+You will also learn about artificial intelligence in mental health and basic business skills amongst other interesting topics.
 As a graduate, you’ll be well prepared for the workplace and for future client needs.

 Already curious?